-The Dutton Pavilion at Shone Farm
+- The B. Robert Burdo Culinary Arts Center - The Dutton Pavilion at Shone Farm

 The Department holds classes at the Culinary Arts Center Monday-Friday from 7:00 am-10:00 pm.
-These classes are mostly part of the Culinary Arts, Baking and Pastry, Front House Operations, Dining Room Service, and Restaurant Management Certificates and Major programs.
-Additionally, the Department offers Ethnic and Specialty cooking classes designed for the continuing professional and certificate student.
-Before the current budget cuts, classes in the Ethnic and Specialty area were also offered almost every Saturday and Sunday from 9:00 am-5:00 pm.
+The majority of these classes are part of the Culinary Arts, Baking and Pastry, Front House Operations, Dining Room Service, and Restaurant Management Certificates and Major programs.
+Additionally, on evenings and weekends, the Department offers Ethnic and Specialty cooking classes designed for the continuing professional, the general public and certificate students.
 This schedule is for the Fall, Spring and Summer semesters, with a slightly lighter course offering in the 8-week Summer semester.